leftfield-geospatial/geedim/README.rst

 Command line interface
 ~~~~~~~~~~~~~~~~~~~~~~

 Much of the API functionality can also be accessed on the command line with ``geedim`` and its sub-commands.
-As in the API example, this exports a 6-month cloud-free composite of Sentinel-2 surface reflectance imagery to a GeoTIFF file:
+This repeats the API example, exporting a 6-month cloud-free composite of Sentinel-2 surface reflectance imagery to a GeoTIFF file:

 .. code:: shell